This post may contain affiliate links. Please read our disclosure policy.

-What I love most about this best crock pot mac and cheese recipe is there not being a need for a flour and butter roux to make the cheese sauce.
-Instead, I use two types of cheese and cream cheese to thicken the sauce.
-This also saves prep time.
+What I love most about my crockpot mac & cheese recipe is that there’s no need for a flour and butter roux to make the sauce.
+Instead, cream cheese does the work of thickening it up.
+This version uses freshly shredded cheese—no Velveeta or cheddar soup here!

 What to serve with this

-Crockpot mac and cheese and an amazing dish that can be served as-is or with other dishes to create a full-course meal.
+Crockpot macaroni and cheese is a fantastic dish that can be served as-is or with other dishes to create a full-course meal.
 Here are a few meal ideas to pair with it:

 - nonstick cooking spray